velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 I pour a bit of my usual perfumes and soaps in the ceramic water-vessel and hold it under the port as it fills.
 I dip a cloth in and dab at my cheeks, the hot water on my face and breasts doing as much as the fresh cherry-blossom scent to soothe my lurking anxiety somewhat.
 Satisfied that I'm not going to walk out of the bedroom looking and smelling like a _pien şai_ that's been rutting in a dumpster, I dress myself.
 A _ţue giem_-style skirt at my waist, a soft tan _şiang_ wrapped snugly ’round my bosom, and a layered silk cardigan draped over my shoulders — just the right balance between classy, comfy, and conservative.
 Finally, I pluck a peony bloom from the *sháng* Vi always keeps so well stocked and slip the stem into my dark red curls — pink blossoms above the left ear is a bit much for a woman of my low birth even if it's not *technically* against _çe Zia,_ but with society falling slowly to bits I can't imagine anyone will demand I bare my back for inspection.
 May as well enjoy the decline in what little ways I can.

 I know I shoulda let Vi dress and wash me.
-I know how much she craves a real, respectable life and our circumstances are cruel enough on her already without me keeping her from her _zèņ tsí_ — but I don't mean to dishonor her; it's just one of those things I gotta do for myself now and then, tradition be damned.
+I know how much she craves a real, respectable life and our circumstances are cruel enough on her already without me keeping her from her wifely duties — but I don't mean to dishonor her; it's just one of those things I gotta do for myself now and then, tradition be damned.
 Especially after last night — I'm feeling the need to take some charge over my own body.
 If Vi feels denied over it, I got no shortage of ways to make her feel mine again.

 I pad softly out into the kitchen, where Vi is perched at the bar, steaming mug in hand.
 She gives me a fragile smile when she sees me, proffering a coffee pot.
 If the sight of me fresh-washed and clothed hurts her, she doesn't let it show.